DataDog/dd-trace-rb/docs/GettingStarted.md

 end
 ```

-Calling `Datadog::Tracing.trace` without a block will cause the function to return a `Datadog::SpanOperation` that is started, but not finished.
+Calling `Datadog::Tracing.trace` without a block will cause the function to return a `Datadog::Tracing::SpanOperation` that is started, but not finished.
 You can then modify this span however you wish, then close it `finish`.

 *You must not leave any unfinished spans.* If any spans are left open when the trace completes, the trace will be discarded.
 You can [activate debug mode](#tracer-settings) to check for warnings if you suspect this might be happening.